dominiks01/Basket-Splitter/Readme.md

 The SetCover problem is NP-hard, meaning there's no known polynomial-time algorithm to solve all instances optimally.
 However, we can utilize optimization techniques such as Integer Linear Programming (ILP) to address this problem efficiently.

 ## Reduction SetCover to ILP
-We can prove that SetCover could be reduced to ILP with following steps:
+We can prove that SetCover could be reduced to ILP with the following steps:
 * Define variables:

 $$